makerdao/community/governance/polls/Ratification Poll - Modify Protocol Engineering Core Unit Budget, PE-001 (MIP40c3-SP68) - April 11, 2022.md

 A brief summary of this proposal has been provided by the MIP Author and is shown below:

-*Protocol Engineering would like to secure an operating budget for it to deliver its mandate over the next 12 months.
+*Protocol Engineering would like to secure an operating budget for it to deliver its mandate over the next 12 month*s.*

-The [prior year’s budget in review](https://forum.makerdao.com/t/pecu-2021-2022-financial-year-in-review/13793) gave a good illustration as to where Protocol Engineering under- or over- budgeted for the work we sought to accomplish, which has subsequently helped inform this document.
+*The [prior year’s budget in review](https://forum.makerdao.com/t/pecu-2021-2022-financial-year-in-review/13793) gave a good illustration as to where Protocol Engineering under- or over- budgeted for the work we sought to accomplish, which has subsequently helped inform this document.*

-The following proposal is also in support of the forum post: [Protocol Engineering Core Unit Workstreams](https://forum.makerdao.com/t/protocol-engineering-core-unit-workstreams/13795).
+*The following proposal is also in support of the forum post: [Protocol Engineering Core Unit Workstreams](https://forum.makerdao.com/t/protocol-engineering-core-unit-workstreams/13795).
 Our team stands behind this proposal as an optimal solution for scaling the Core Unit in a dynamic environment.
 We encourage readers to review that post in conjunction with the below budget request.*

 Please review the links below to inform your position on this proposal before voting.
 * [Canonical Proposal Version](https://github.com/makerdao/mips/blob/25c4b48d8e0f6d2ccee517df0555f0766feff8a5/MIP40/MIP40c3-Subproposals/MIP40c3-SP68.md)